richierome/unit-4-game/README.md

-crystal collector.
+Crystal Collector.
-random result genetrates a random number. use the magic crystal to match the score.
+"Random Result" generates a random number.
+Each crystal has a set value.
+Use the magic crystal to match random result score.
 If you go over you lose, if you match it you win.